365 useful words and phrases in te reo Māori

 • Hauraki – tribe to the east of Waikato

-• Taupō – situated north of large central lake of same name.
-Often incorrectly pronounced
+• Taupō – town at northern end of large central North Island lake of the same name, which is often pronounced incorrectly

-• Kāwhia – west coast settlement where Tainui waka landed
+• Kāwhia – west coast settlement where the Tainui waka landed

 • Tūranga – Gisborne